Jake Hill (racing driver): British Touring Car Championship

-2019 started with Hill finishing second in the first race of the year, after gambling with slick tyres on a drying track, mirroring his result from the previous year.
-On 30 June Hill finished first on the road during the reverse grid race at Oulton Park, but was awarded a 20-second penalty post-race for an incident with Matt Neal on the third lap.
-After taking points in the first two races at Knockhill, former BTCC champion Alain Menu drew Hill on pole position for race three.
-Hill made a superb start, managed two safety car re-starts calmly, and despite a scary moment on the final lap, came home to win first BTCC race for AmD Tuning and Trade Price Cars Racing.
+2019 started with Hill finishing second in the first race of the year.
+On 30 June, Hill finished first on the road during the reverse grid race at Oulton Park, but was given a 20-second penalty post-race for an incident with Matt Neal on the third lap.
+After taking points in the first two races at Knockhill, Alain Menu, the former BTCC champion, drew Hill on pole position for race three.
+Hill won the first BTCC race for AmD Tuning and Trade Price Cars Racing.